Tunnel ionization: AC electric field

 Many experiments have been carried out on the MPI of rare gas atoms using strong laser pulses, through measuring both the total ion yield and the kinetic energy of the electrons.
 Here, one only considers the experiments designed to measure the total ion yield.
-Among these experiments are those by Chin et al., Augst et al. and Auguste et al. Chin et al. used a 10.6 μm CO2 laser in their experiment.
-Due to the very small frequency of the laser, the tunneling is strictly quasi-static, a characteristic which is not easily attainable using pulses in the near infrared or visible region of frequencies.
+Among these experiments are those by S. L. Chin et al., S. Augst et al. and T. Auguste et al. Chin et al. used a 10.6 μm CO2 laser in their experiment.
+Due to the very small frequency of the laser, the tunneling is strictly quasi-static, a characteristic that is not easily attainable using pulses in the near infrared or visible region of frequencies.
 These findings weakened the suspicion on the applicability of models basically founded on the assumption of a structureless atom.
-Larochelle et al. have compared the theoretically predicted ion versus intensity curves of rare gas atoms interacting with a Ti:sapphire laser with experimental measurement.
+S. Larochelle et al. have compared the theoretically predicted ion versus intensity curves of rare gas atoms interacting with a :Ti:sapphire laser with experimental measurement.
 They have shown that the total ionization rate predicted by the PPT model fits very well the experimental ion yields for all rare gases in the intermediate regime of Keldysh parameter.